 (6) Some reports, including Dallas television station WFAA's November, 2005 "Wild Weather Week," have the funnel barely skirting downtown Dallas.
 Actually it was never closer to the west end than about two miles.
 [The WFAA report contains some clips gleaned from film footage of the tornado and its aftermath.
 In the accompanying animation the track is erroneous in several places, and appears to completely bypass Arlington Park to the north.
 I emailed Troy Dungan about this, but got only a canned response.
 Live WFAA radio reports on April 2 featured reporters mentioning how close the tornado appeared to them to come to downtown, which may represent the original source of this error.]
 Back

 (7) It was at about this point that photographers at numerous locations around the city begin to collect the bulk of their historic documentation of the storm.
-A short piece from the April 15, 1957, issue of Time about an NBC photographer who produced one of the best film records can be found here.
-Back
+A short piece from the

 (10) My mother recalls seeing secondary vortices form only to quickly dissipate.
 Back